-- Storm drain pipes shall be corrugated polyethylene pipe (CPEP) due to corrosion issues in Anchorage area. - Minimum diameter of storm drain pipe is 12 inches.
-Minimum diameter of subdrain pipe is 10 inches. - Minimum pipe slope is 0.30%. - The storm drain system shall not be surcharged during the design storm event. - At the design flow, minimum pipe flow velocity is two feet per second (fps).
+- Storm drain pipes shall be corrugated polyethylene pipe (CPEP) due to corrosion issues in Anchorage area. - Minimum diameter of main storm/subdrain pipe is 12 inches. - Minimum diameter of catch basin leads and subdrain only pipe is 10 inches. - Minimum pipe slope is 0.30%. - The storm drain system shall not be surcharged during the design storm event. - At the design flow, minimum pipe flow velocity is two feet per second (fps).
 Maximum pipe flow velocity is 13 fps. - Minimum depth of cover over a gravity storm drain pipe without thaw protection is four feet. - Insulation is required for pipes if the depth of cover is less than four feet.
-If storm drain pipe is located under a roadway structural section and insulation is included in roadway section, additional insulation for pipe is not required. - A thaw system is required if the depth of cover is less than three feet. - Maximum manhole spacing is 300 feet. - Minimum invert elevation difference across a manhole is 0.05 feet
+If storm drain pipe is located under a roadway structural section and insulation is included in roadway section, additional insulation for pipe is not required.

+- A thaw system is required if the depth of cover is less than three feet. - Maximum manhole spacing is 300 feet. - Minimum invert elevation difference across a manhole is 0.05 feet